9yiyi9/Superconductive-low-coded-ML/README.md

 -A bag of word: clean, tokenize, and lemmatize words.
 Identify maximum 100 different words by counting frequency and turn them into new features.

-**[Word2vec]:**
-Given a set of texts that contains lists of words, calculates the average feature vector (maximum = 100) and turn them into new features.
+- Word2vec: given a set of texts that contains lists of words, calculates the average feature vector (maximum = 100) and turn them into new features.

--Feature Engineering & Selection:
+**[Feature Engineering & Selection]:**

 -Best features:  Displays 20 top features based on chi2 best score